veeracs/postmessage/README.md

 		}
 	</code>
 </pre>

-5. Setup click handlers on buttons that'll initialize the CNID client (via commenting or auth flows) and launch the responsive modal window.
-The CNID client should be initialized in the following manner,
+5. The CNID client should be initialized in the following manner,

 <pre>
 <code>